-Japan and UNODC share the concern that the aggression against Ukraine significantly raised risks for people fleeing the conflict, mainly women and children, who are particularly vulnerable to human trafficking and other abuse.
-In this context, Japan welcomes UNODC's close cooperation with other UN agencies to address this issue.
-Japan also acknowledges the UNODC's assistance to NGOs and law enforcement officials in countries affected by the refugee crisis to strengthen anti-trafficking efforts particularly to enable the early detection and disruption of related criminal activities and the identification and protection of victims.
-Japan and UNODC will explore possible cooperation in providing support for combating trafficking in persons, including through supporting fact-finding missions and assessments of human trafficking risks, training for law enforcement in the investigation and prosecution of the crime and the identification of victims especially women and children in countries hosting refugee populations from Ukraine especially Moldova, closer cross-border cooperation and information sharing among specialized anti-trafficking police units and enhancing border responses in neighbouring countries to Ukraine.
+Japan and UNODC share the concern that the aggression against Ukraine significantly raised risks to people fleeing the conflict, mainly women and children, who are particularly vulnerable to human trafficking, smuggling of migrants, risks of trafficking for labour exploitation and related offences.
+In this context, Japan welcomes UNODC's close cooperation with other UN agencies to address these crimes.
+Japan also acknowledges UNODC's assistance to NGOs and law enforcement officials in countries affected by the refugee crisis to strengthen anti-trafficking efforts particularly to enable the early detection and disruption of related criminal offences as well as the identification and protection of victims.
+Japan and UNODC will further explore possible cooperation in providing support for combating trafficking in persons and smuggling of migrants, including through supporting fact-finding missions and assessments of human trafficking and migrants smuggling risks, training for law enforcement in the investigation and prosecution of these two crimes and the identification of victims of trafficking and smuggled migrants, especially women and children in countries hosting refugee populations from Ukraine especially Moldova, closer cross-border cooperation and information sharing among specialized anti-trafficking police and anti-smuggling units and enhancing border responses in neighbouring countries to Ukraine.